 Parent coaching is tailored to your family’s specific needs.
-I meet with parents for hourly one-on-one coaching sessions in person at my Wildwood or Washington office locations or online via video.
+I meet with parents for hourly one-on-one coaching sessions online via video.
 I offer a free 30-minute phone consultation to see if parent coaching is a good fit for your family’s needs.
-Session costs are $80/hour online or $120/hour in-person.
+Session costs are $80/hour online.
 Families needing assistance can request a sliding-fee scale for payment.

 I can’t list them all here, but here are a few of my favorites that I reference regularly (affiliate links):

 - The Whole Brain Child, Dan Siegel and Tina Payne Bryson

 - Parenting from the Inside Out, Dan Siegel and Mary Hartzell

 - The Happy Sleeper: The Science-Backed Guide to Helping Your Baby Get a Good Night’s Sleep-Newborn to School Age, Heather Turgeon MFT

 - Positive Discipline, Jane Nelson

 - How to Talk to So Kids Will Listen and Listen So Kids Will Talk, Adele Faber

 - No-Drama Discipline, Dan Siegel and Tina Payne Bryson